hrithik13390/EDA-Task/Readme.md

 ## Objective

-This project performs Exploratory Data Analysis (EDA) on a CSV dataset using Python.
+This project performs Exploratory Data Analysis (EDA) on a CSV dataset using Python to understand the data, identify trends and patterns, detect missing values, and generate insights through statistical analysis and visualizations.

 ## Technologies Used